aaltuwayjiri/Chatbot/README.md

 1-Get Your Cohere API Key:

-    -Sign up on Cohere and get your API key.
+.Sign up on Cohere and get your API key.
-    -Replace 'your-cohere-api-key' in the code with your actual API key.
+.Replace 'your-cohere-api-key' in the code with your actual API key.

 2-Configure Voice Settings (Optional):

-   -You can customize the voice properties such as speech rate, volume, and voice selection by editing the pyttsx3 settings in the text_to_audio function.
+.You can customize the voice properties such as speech rate, volume, and voice selection by editing the pyttsx3 settings in the text_to_audio function.
-   -To view available voices on your system, you can refer to the pyttsx3 section in the script, which lists all available voices and their attributes.
+.To view available voices on your system, you can refer to the pyttsx3 section in the script, which lists all available voices and their attributes.